Greetings from the Program Director

-A Note from Dr. Forugh Homayounrooz
+A Note From Dr. Forugh Homayounrooz

 Dr. Forugh Homayounrooz is the Program Director for the Internal Medicine Residency Program at Stamford Hospital/Columbia University Vagelos College of Physicians & Surgeons.
 She joined the program in 2017.
 She is Associate Clinical Professor of Medicine at the Columbia University Vagelos College of Physicians & Surgeons.
 She received her Medical Degree from Tehran University of Medical Sciences, Tehran, Iran.
 She completed her Internal Medicine Residency and Chief Medical Residency at Hospital of St. Raphael, Yale School of Medicine, New Haven, CT.
 Dr. Homayounrooz later completed Fellowship in General Internal Medicine at University of North Carolina, Chapel Hill, NC.
 She has participated in national faculty development courses in ABIM, ACGME, ACP, AAIM and APDIM.
-Her passion is in the fields of medical education, patient safety, quality improvement, diversity training and women’s health.
+Her passion is in the fields of medical education, patient safety, quality improvement, resident wellness, diversity training and women’s health.
 She has worked regionally and nationally in development of high value care and wellness curriculum for physicians.

 Thank you for your interest in the Stamford Hospital’s Residency Program in Internal Medicine.
-I'm delighted to share my excitement and enthusiasm at the fact that our residency program is run at Stamford Hospital, an institution in which our mission and values perfectly correlate with the goals of the Accreditation Council on Graduate Medical Education (ACGME) for residency education.
+I'm delighted to share my excitement and enthusiasm at the fact that our residency program is here at Stamford Hospital, an institution in which our mission and values perfectly correlate with the goals of the Accreditation Council on Graduate Medical Education (ACGME) for residency education.
 These goals include enhancing the safety and quality of patient care in teaching hospitals, meeting the educational needs of residents, creating and fostering a diverse and inclusive learning environment for our residency program.

 Stamford Hospital’s Residency Program in Internal Medicine is a relatively small program.
 This affords us the unique opportunity of tailoring an educational plan for all of our residents and ensuring that each resident learns to maximize their strengths and reach their potential.